blindFS/blog-raw/_posts/2013-08-02-replace-deprecated-vim-plugins-with-modern-alternatives.md

 let sl.='%{g:airline_detect_white_space && search(" $","nw") ? " ✹ " : ""}'
 {% endhighlight %}

-The above one only indicate the color to use,so it's alternative which means just 1 line will be good to go.No need to autocmd,so it interacts synchronously(there is delay in vim-powerline).
+The first one only indicate the color to use,so it's alternative which means just 1 line will be good to go.No need to autocmd,so it interacts synchronously(there is delay in 'vim-powerline').
 It is also easy if you want that to become a entire section in order to insert the separator with a different color which in my opinion,is stupid.
-BTW,airline has a awesome specified statusline for 'unite' plugin which is the initial inspiration for me to try it.
+BTW,airline has an well specified version for 'unite' which is the initial inspiration for me to try it.